TIFR ADVT. NO. 2024/12

 6. After you apply

 Your application will undergo a preliminary screening along with others and if selected, you will be invited to visit NCBS, and we will write to your referees.
 You may prompt your referees to send in their letters, but please do ask them to wait for us to contact them since we ask them specific questions about you.
 Typically, your application will be considered further only after you visit.
-Your file will be kept active for a year from the date of submission.
+Your file will be kept active until a final decision is taken.

 7. When you visit